-Atmosphere, Weather, and Climate (Revision 4)
+Atmosphere, Weather, and Climate (Revision 5)

-Delivery Mode: Individualized Study Online I with eText I, and a Home Lab I. This course is charged a lab fee I.
+Delivery mode: Individualized study online

 Credits: 3

-Area of Study: Science (Non-Business)
+Area of study: Science

-Prerequisites: GEOG 265 is recommended but not required.
+Prerequisites: GEOG 265 or equivalent is recommended but not required.

 Precluded: None

-Challenge: GEOG 365 has a Challenge for Credit option.
+Challenge: GEOG 365 has a challenge for credit option.

 Faculty: Faculty of Science and Technology 🗗

-Status: Replaced with new revision, see the course listing 🗗 for the current revision 😣
+Status: Replaced with new revision, see the course listing

 Notes: Centre for Science 🗷